 There are two factors to choosing the right car seat for your child.

-- It fits your child’s height and weight.
-Choose the car seat based on your child’s height and weight rather than based on their age and the suggested age for the car seat.
+- It fits your child’s height, weight and age.
+Choose the car seat based on your child’s height and weight, as well as the minimum age suggested for their specific type of car seats.

 - The seat can be correctly installed in the vehicle being used.
 Not all car seats fit all vehicle seats well; sometimes parents need to try more than one car seat model.

 NOTE: All car seats must be tested to meet government safety standards in order to be sold in Canada.
 Buying a car seat in Canada will ensure that it meets Canadian safety standards set by Transport Canada.
 Look for the National Safety Mark: it is proof that the car seat meets Canadian Safety standards.

 Use from birth to seat height or weight limit.

 - Canadian law requires that newborns and infants use a rear-facing car seat.